-There is significant competition in the waste management and recycling market which varies geographically and by business segment/type of waste service.
-In general terms, there are 7 leading companies (including Viridor) offering services throughout either the majority or significant parts of the UK and for the majority of the range of waste-related services.
-In addition there are a large number of smaller companies who compete on a regional or local basis with a more limited range of services; such smaller companies are particular active in the collection and recycling segments where capital investment requirements are lower than for landfill and energy from waste.
+There is significant competition in the waste management and recycling market which varies geographically and by business activity/type of waste service.
+In general terms, there are seven leading companies (including Viridor) offering services throughout either the majority or significant parts of the UK and for the majority of the range of waste-related services.
+In addition, there are a large number of smaller companies who compete on a regional or local basis with a more limited range of services; such smaller companies are particularly active in the collection and recycling business where capital investment requirements are lower than for landfill and energy recovery.